 There is something particularly relaxing about not having to get in a car every day.
 We have a number of villas that are close to villages or in towns - you can find them here: Villas close to a village.

-But sometimes you might want to go even further and not use a car at all.
+But sometimes you might want to go even further and find a villa which you can enjoy with no car needed.
 With this in mind, here is a selection of homes that clients of ours have arrived at by train - sometimes just from the airport, other times coming the whole way from the UK by train.
-(We discuss how to do this here: Green ways to Travel across Europe).
+(We discuss how to do this here: UK to Tuscany by Train).

 This little cottage is on the southernmost tip of Liguria, just before the long beaches of Versilia start and also close to the wonderful walking territory of the Cinque Terre.
 It can easily be reached by train and bus from Pisa Airport by taking the train to Sarzana, then the bus to Montemarcello.
 The walk to the cottage is 550 metres - the owners can help with luggage when you arrive, after which you can easily get around on foot, by bus and even by boat.

 The nearby port of Bocca di Magra has boat trips around the head and then north to Lerici, Tellaro and even night time trips to PortoVenere, on the Cinque Terre.
 You can also hire boats here and explore the little coves of the rocky coast.

 This wonderful and rather magical old building was once built as a hunting lodge for an important Florentine family.
 Now it is available for rent and still carries much of its old magic - I always imagine there must be secret doors in this old villa, with hidden treasure maps or manuscripts.